hosnimed/spring-boot-artemis-clustered-queue/README.md

 # Spring Boot Artemis Clustered Queue
-  A sample project to demonstrate the asynchronous communication between two spring boot apps producer and consumer through Apache ActiveMQ Artemis 2.4.0
+  A sample project to demonstrate the asynchronous communication between two spring boot apps producer and consumer through Apache ActiveMQ Artemis 2.4.0 using queue in a cluster mode.

 # Introduction
 - Apache ActiveMQ Artemis is a combined feature-set of ActiveMQ/HornetQ/Apollo.
 It provides a non blocking architecture for an outstanding performance.